-Many of our cases involve marriages between U.S. citizens and Canadian citizens.
+Many of our cases involve marriages between U.S. citizens (and other U.S. residents) and Canadian citizens.
 CLICK HERE TO SEND US AN EMAIL for help with your case.

 Unlike most other immigration lawyers, we can handle both Canadian and U.S. immigration issues.
 In both the U.S. and Canada, there is no automatic right to permanent residence or citizenship just because you are married.
 All benefits must be applied for.
 Many people do not realize this, and may simply start living in the other country.
 This can lead to lifelong problems if discovered, especially if the couple is living in the U.S. Often the issue will arise when the non-citizen makes a trip back home, and then attempts to re-enter the U.S. This can lead to a five-year ban from entering the U.S. as an “immigrant without an immigrant visa.”
 To avoid these problems, couples should start the immigration process as early as possible, and should not move to the other country without full compliance with immigration requirements.
 We can help guide you through the process and prepare all the necessary applications.
 The following is a brief summary of the process.